How to Nurture Your Sense of Belonging and Why

-What Is a Sense of Belonging and Why Do We Need It to Thrive?
+What Is a Sense of Belonging?

 Profile of a human head with colorful "thoughts" to illustrate "what is a sense of belonging."

-Since belonging is a significant emotional need, it serves as a driver for our decisions and how we view the world.
-For example, when college students leave their immediate family and community, they may decide to connect with other students who remind them of home at first – finding comfort in a common hobby, religion, or political affiliation.
-But, as they become exposed to a broader range of values, experiences, and behaviors, they may find themselves questioning the belief system of their upbringing, which can be uncomfortable.
+For example, when college students leave their immediate family and community, they may connect with other students who remind them of home at first, finding comfort in a common hobby, religion, or political affiliation.
+However, as they become exposed to a broader range of values, experiences, and behaviors, they sometimes find themselves questioning the belief system of their upbringing, which can be uncomfortable.
+Although some discomfort can challenge you and stimulate growth, there is a tipping point where it can become problematic.

 The Role of the Dominant Culture